Glitch-loop/LLAVER_backend/README.md

     >    times: <TIME_TO_HASH_BYCRP>
     > }

 3 - Install the dependencies: npm install

-4 - Run the project `node index.js` (Be careful of be in the project directory.)
+4 - Run the project `node index.js` (Be careful of be in the project directory)

+## Deploy in heroku :computer:
+Create the your repository in heroku and follow the instructions.